hyy920109/HighLightPro/README.md

     .show()
 ```

-Or sometimes we want disable highlight, it can also be a popup window:
+Sometimes we want disable highlight, it can also be a popup window:

 ```kotlin
 HighlightPro.with(this)